-It was during Khamenei’s religious studies at school that he met Safavi, the founder of Devotees of Islam, at the age of 14.
+It was during Khamenei’s religious studies at school that he met Navvab Safavi, the founder of Devotees of Islam, at the age of 14.
 Safavi made a revolutionary speech against the Shah and his anti-islamic policies, which will end up being an important framing experience for Khamenei’s political views, as Khamenei himself has claimed.
-Safavi represents the image of what Khamenei will become: a revolutionary and, at the same time, a religious man fighting imperialism.
+Safavi represented the image of what Khamenei will become: a revolutionary and, at the same time, a religious man fighting imperialism.

 In 1962, Khamenei joined the religious opposition led by Khomenei against the Shah, for which he was arrested and tortured numerous times, as well as forbidden from preaching.
 Such experience could have radicalized Khamenei against the regime and against those foreign powers that supported the Shah even more.

+The concept of an Islamic State, with its basis on the pillars of justice, equality and the redistribution of wealth, was developed by Qutb.
 However, for Khamenei, an Islamic State is not an end in itself, but a means to protect Iran and other Muslim countries.
 The Islamic State is a tool to fight imperialism and ensure national dignity and interests.
 The Islamic State would serve Iran to avoid the imposition of a Westernized culture and values contrary to those of Iran, which is exactly what Khamenei considers that happened under the rule of the Shah.

 As can be seen in all of Khamenei’s public statements, world politics dominate his thinking, even with regard to domestic politics.
 For instance, in the presidential elections’ speeches shown above, Khamenei continuously supersedes domestic affairs to foreign ones.
 The fight against imperialism dominates Khamenei’s thinking just as much, if not more, than religion.

-As a result, Khamenei tried to give coherence to his opposite religious and marxist beliefs by providing Islamic theological notions with Marxist revolutionary interpretations.
+Khamenei tried to give coherence to his opposite religious and marxist beliefs by providing Islamic theological notions with Marxist revolutionary interpretations.
 He even taught courses based on Marxist-influenced Islamic ideology.
 The coexistence of these two ideologies is very clear in Khamenei’s continuous revolutionary discourse that includes both anti-imperialist notions with the promotion of the Islamic State.